‘Use by’, ‘best before’, ‘display until’ – what’s the difference and why does it matter?

 safe to eat after the specified date but may not be at their best.
 For instance, the flavour or texture might not be as it was when the food

 was first manufactured.
-‘Best before’ dates appear on a wide range of foods including frozen, dried and tinned.
-The ‘Best before’ date is
+‘Best before’ dates appear on a wide range of foods including those stored / packaged in different ways, for example

-only accurate if the food is stored according to the instructions on the packaging.
+frozen, dried and canned.
+The ‘best before’ date is only accurate if the food is stored according to the instructions provided on the product

 ‘Use by’ – relating to safety